vijay8672/AI-DRIVEN-FRAUDGUARD-ADVANCED-FRAUD-DETECTION-SYSTEM/README.md

 Evaluation Results
 Below are the evaluation results for each model:

-AdaBoost Model:

-Accuracy: 89.8%
-F1-Score: 0.0026
-Precision: 0.0013
-Recall: 12.2%
-ROC-AUC: 0.503

 CatBoost Model:

-Accuracy: 77.6%
-F1-Score: 0.0023
-Precision: 0.0012
-Recall: 24.4%
-ROC-AUC: 0.509

-LightGBM Model:

-Accuracy: 78.6%
-F1-Score: 0.0023
-Precision: 0.0012
-Recall: 23.3%
-ROC-AUC: 0.505

-XGBoost Model:

-Accuracy: 78.6%
+Accuracy: 78%
-F1-Score: 0.0023
+F1-Score: 0.87
-Precision: 0.0011
+Precision: 1.00
-Recall: 22.5%
+Recall: 0.78%
-ROC-AUC: 0.504

 - Analysis
-Class Imbalance: Given that the dataset is imbalanced (fraudulent transactions are much less frequent than non-fraudulent transactions), the models are facing challenges in accurately predicting the minority class (fraud).
-This is reflected in the low precision, recall, and F1-scores for the fraudulent class across all models.
+Class Imbalance: Given that the dataset is imbalanced (fraudulent transactions are much less frequent than non-fraudulent transactions), the models are accurately predicting the minority class (fraud).
+This is reflected in the High precision, recall, and F1-scores for the fraudulent class across all models.

 ---